digital-culture-seminar/ewitt4-poetry-repository/README.md

 ---

-I am going to write a poem about the endurance of my ancestors and how that endurance flows through me
+I speak the names and imagine the lives of all those who where enslaved and forgotten.
+May they live in my thoughts and be reinvigorated through my voice.

 My manifesto!